kzryzstof/NoSuchCompany.Diagnostics/README.md

 }
 ```

-3. Or use the Fluent approach
+3. Or use the Fluent approach:

 ```csharp
 using NoSuchCompany.Diagnostics.Guards;